Political thriller: Television

-The former ABC and now Netflix series Designated Survivor depicts the political power struggle that follows as a result of a terrorist attack that destroys the United States Capitol during the State of the Union, assassinating the President and all but one of his line of succession.
+The former ABC and Netflix series Designated Survivor depicts the political power struggle that follows as a result of a terrorist attack that destroys the United States Capitol during the State of the Union, assassinating the President and all but one of his line of succession.

 2015's Okkupert (English: Occupied) quickly became Norway's most expensively produced TV series, depicting Russia and the European Union cooperating to get Norway to restore its gas and oil production.
-The series had a budget of over 90 million Norwegian Krona (3.8 Million GBP).
+The series had a budget of over 90 million Norwegian Kroner (3.8 million GBP).
 It was first broadcast on TV2 in Norway, and then broadcast on Sky Arts in the United Kingdom.
 It was later added to Netflix worldwide.

 The 2017 ABS-CBN's Revenge Crime-Political Suspense Epic Wildflower tells of a woman named Ivy Aguas/Lily Cruz (Maja Salvador) plots her vengeance for the loss of her family and is willing to determine to dethrone the exploitative and oppressive Ardiente Political Dynasty.

-Tom Clancy's Jack Ryan is an American action political thriller streaming television series, based on characters from the fictional "Ryanverse" created by Tom Clancy, that premiered on August 31, 2018, on Amazon Video.
+Tom Clancy's Jack Ryan is an American action political thriller streaming television series, based on characters from the fictional "Ryanverse" created by Tom Clancy, that premiered on August 31, 2018, on Amazon Prime Video.

 In 2018, British political thriller Bodyguard quickly achieved popularity throughout the UK, achieving the BBC's highest viewing figures since 2008.
 The series depicts PS David Budd, a British Army war veteran suffering from PTSD.
 He is working for the Metropolitan Police within their Royalty and Specialist Protection Branch.
 He is assigned to protect the ambitious Home Secretary, Julia Montague, whose politics stand for everything he despises.
 It was released on Netflix worldwide on 24 October 2018.